National Arboretum Canberra

 In 2004, the Government of the Australian Capital Territory held a nationwide competition for an arboretum, which was to be part of the recovery from the 2003 bushfires.
 The winning design by landscape architects Taylor Cullity Lethlean and architects Tonkin Zulaikha Greer proposed 100 forests and 100 gardens focussing on threatened, rare, and symbolic trees from around the world.

 The site has been planted since 2005, and includes ceremonial trees planted by visiting heads of government and ambassadors.
-It was officially opened in February 2013.
-Over 15,000 visitors came to the Opening Day Festival.
-Since that day, over a million visitors of all ages and nationalities have explored the beauty and scale of the Arboretum's forests, landscapes and architecture.
+It was officially opened on 1 February 2013.

 Plantings

 The established areas include existing forests of Himalayan cedar (Cedrus deodara) and cork oak (Quercus suber) planted under the guidance of early town planners under general direction from the city's planner, Walter Burley Griffin.
 The arboretum is generally in keeping with Griffin's plan for such an arboretum, as expressed by the earlier forests.

 A forest of Turkish Pine Pinus brutia, a species native to the Gallipoli Peninsula in Turkey, has been planted to commemorate Australian service personnel killed in all conflicts.
 In addition, a number of ceremonial Aleppo Pines (Pinus halepensis) have been planted on the summit of Dairy Farmers Hill, propagated from seed of the Lone Pine tree planted at the Australian War Memorial.
 These complement a number of mature specimens of this species already existing on the hill.

 The National Bonsai and Penjing Collection of Australia, previously in Commonwealth Park, has been relocated to the arboretum.